SkygearIO/features/features/329-identity-apis/design.md

 - Change password

 By default, user are required to re-authenticate before performing these operations.
-This is achieve by checking the issue time of the access token is recent.
+This is achieved by checking the issue time of the access token is recent.

 For change password, we support the common case of providing old password to